GIXLabs/SAndC/Lab3/README.md

 PWM signals have a lot of high frequencies in them due to the switching frequency and also harmonics from the rectangular wave shape.
 They also have a DC component (0 frequency) which depends only on the ratio of on to off times (duty cycle).
 We will build a low-pass filter to get rid of the high frequencies and only let through the lowest frequencies to reveal the DC component of the PWM signal.

-By “filtering out” the high switching related frequencies, a RC low-pass filter can convert a PWM signal from an Arduino to a “smooth” DC voltage (by filtering out the switching frequency).
+By “filtering out” the high switching related frequencies, a RC low-pass filter can convert a PWM signal from ESP32 to a “smooth” DC voltage (by filtering out the switching frequency).

 Our overall system is shown in Figure 3.